 Lung Damage

 Lung damage results when burns destroy parts of your respiratory system or reduce your ability to breathe deeply.
-Your lungs can be damaged in serious fires when inhaling fumes, smoke, and other toxic substances.
+When inhaling fumes, smoke, and other toxic substances, your lungs can be damaged in serious fires.
 You may experience shortness of breath or difficulty breathing after the fire.

 Smoke inhalation

-Smoke inhalation injuries are caused by breathing in toxins from smoke during a fire.
-Inhalation of smoke occurs before, during, and after a fire.
-Smoke inhalation symptoms may be immediate or delayed after a fire.
+Smoke inhalation injuries are caused by breathing toxins from smoke during a fire.
+Smoke inhalation occurs before, during, and after a fire, and symptoms may be immediate or delayed.

 Smoke inhalation injuries may include: